Snawoot/linux-secureboot-kit/README.md

 #### Fedora 30

-For Fedora 30 signing automation available via package hooks and can be installed like this:

 ```
 sudo make fedora30-install
 ```

-This command will install required hooks and trigger `kernel-core` package reinstallation to generate all signatures.

 #### Debian 9, Debian 10

-For Debian 9 and 10 signing automation available via package hooks and can be installed like this:

 ```
 sudo make debian9-install
 ```

-This command will install required hooks and reinstall all kernel packages present in system.

 #### Ubuntu

-For Ubuntu signing automation available via package hooks and can be installed like this:

 ```
 sudo make ubuntu-install
 ```

-This command will install required hooks and reinstall all kernel packages present in system.

 ### Step 7.
 Lockdown your system